cmatKhan/genomics/assignment2/README_assignment2.txt

 -- It is entirely possible that I am missing some critical information.
 However, without information about the experimental conditions and a control, it is hard (for me at least -- I am not familiar with these genes) to know if these numbers are outside of the range of what we'd expect.

- -- whatever they did reflects a cell type difference or experimental difference.
-This suggests...

 {Question 1.2 Genes highly expressed, their function, and why?} -- hard to tell w/out control